jeremyButtler/freezeTB/README.md

     encouragment
   - Bryce Inman: GUI testing, AMR testing, and designed wet lab side
+  - Anna Kovalenko for advice during the building process
   - Abigail Seeger: GUI testing on windows
   - My dad for listening and giving feedback
 - Taken from other sources: